CQCL/hugr/specification/hugr.md

 The majority of types will be Opaque ones defined by extensions including the [standard library](#standard-library).
 However a number of types can be constructed using only the core type constructors: for example the empty tuple type, aka `unit`, with exactly one instance (so 0 bits of data); the empty sum, with no instances; the empty Function type (taking no arguments and producing no results - `void -> void`); and compositions thereof.

-Types representing functions are generally `CopyableType`, but not `EqType`.
-(It is undecidable whether two functions produce the same result for all possible inputs, or similarly whether one computation graph can be rewritten into another by semantic-preserving rewrites).

-Sums are `CopyableType` (respectively, `EqType`) if all their components are; they are also fixed-size if their components are.
+Sums are `CopyableType` if all their components are; they are also fixed-size if their components are.

 ### Polymorphism